bahleg/OBSIFLASK/example/vault_example/Bases support.md

 [Bases](https://help.obsidian.md/bases) is a new Obsidian feature that officially replaces _Dataview_.

-Currently, FLOBSIDIAN supports only a subset of the Bases syntax.
-For details, see the  [grammar parser](https://github.com/bahleg/flobsidian/blob/main/src/flobsidian/bases/grammar.py) and [file properties parser](https://github.com/bahleg/flobsidian/blob/main/src/flobsidian/bases/file_info.py).
+Currently, OBSIFLASK supports only a subset of the Bases syntax.
+For details, see the  [grammar parser](https://github.com/bahleg/OBSIFLASK/blob/main/src/obsiflask/bases/grammar.py) and [file properties parser](https://github.com/bahleg/OBSIFLASK/blob/main/src/obsiflask/bases/file_info.py).

 # 👀 Multi-view functionality
-FLOBSIDIAN supports the multi-view feature of Bases: a base can include multiple views of different types:
+OBSIFLASK supports the multi-view feature of Bases: a base can include multiple views of different types:

 1. **Table view** — a simple table-like rendering

 2. **Card view** — each node is represented as a card with a cover image (taken from the `cover` property in the frontmatter)

-Both view types are supported in FLOBSIDIAN.
+Both view types are supported in OBSIFLASK.

 # 🧩 Example
 Consider a base for the `many_digits` folder.